neelsoumya/dsSurvival/README.md

 v2.1.2: This has minor fixes.

-v2.1.3: This has minor fixes and fixes for plotting of a stratified survival analysis.
+v2.1.3: This has minor fixes, fixes for plotting of a stratified survival analysis and use of ggplot in plotting survival curves.

 ## Acknowledgements